Next, you must get a doctor's recommendation.

 Once you are registered, the patient you will be acting as a caregiver for must add your Caregiver ID number to their patient registration.
 They will do this by logging into their profile on OneStop.

 The certification issued by a provider for a patient identifies the amount of dried flower and THC that the patient may purchase in a 30-day period.
 The limit is calculated as a ROLLING 30-day limit- not by calendar month.
 So, if you buy 1 gram of flower, in 30 days you will get 1 gram added back to your limit.
 Generally, the standard limit is 120g of flower, or 36 g of concentrate, in a 30 day period.
-If you require a higher limit you must speak with your doctor in order to see if you are eligible to have your limit raised.
+If you feel that you require a higher limit, speak with your doctor in order to see if you are eligible to have your limit raised.
+You know your body, pain, and consumption habits better than anyone else!

 The CBD that requires a medical card to purchase is produced by a licensed company in Maryland.
 The product will contain a small amount of THC, often having little to no psychoactive effects.
 These products are required to undergo strict lab testing to determine its safety and potency.